ankishb/ml-toolbox/tutorials/imp-ml-logical-points.md

 1. Feature engineering
 2. Feature selection
 3. Validation of how the features work with your model
-4. Improvement of features if needed
+4. Improvement of features, if needed
 5. Return to brainstorming / creation of more features until the work is done